-Race your Neon Rider lightcycle through colorful obstacle courses.
-This game trains concentration and reaction time, and includes 20 levels of challenging courses.
+Race your Neon Biker lightcycle through colorful obstacle courses.
+This game trains concentration and reaction time.

 See below for instructions on how to play.